Costa Rica, Central America -

 July 13 - July 29, 2018 // 17 Days

 Join us in Costa Rica as we journey down el sendero – “our own trail” – experiencing life off the beaten path in the shadow of the Turrialba Volcano.
-Our summer teen community service and Spanish immersion program in Costa Rica takes us through the beautiful country as we visit mountains, a rainforest, and beaches.
+Our 17-day teen community service trip and Spanish immersion program in Costa Rica takes us through the beautiful country as we visit mountains, a rainforest, and beaches.

 Improve your Spanish as we immerse ourselves in a rural community within the Turrialba Valley to repair family homes and teach English to local children – making time to surf, sea kayak, zip-line, and whitewater raft.